jantimon/html-webpack-plugin/README.md

 plugins: [
   new HtmlWebpackPlugin({
     title: 'Custom template',
-    template: 'my-index.ejs', // Load a custom template
+    template: 'my-index.ejs', // Load a custom template (ejs by default but can be changed)
-    inject: 'body' // Inject all scripts into the body })
+    inject: 'body' // Inject all scripts into the body (this is the default so you can skip it) })
 ]
 ```